JasonLin8888/My-Mindscape/DESIGN.md

 Email Notifications
 The application sends periodic mood summaries to users via email.
 This feature is implemented using Flask-Mail, providing users with a convenient overview of their mood trends.

 Analytics
-The analytics page utilizes Chart.js to create dynamic and interactive charts of mood data.
-Users can view their mood intensity over time, helping them identify patterns and trends.
+The analytics page showcases the application of Chart.js to create dynamic and interactive charts representing mood data.
+Users benefit from the ability to visualize their mood intensity over time, facilitating the identification of patterns and trends in their emotional well-being.
+The visual representation enhances the user experience, providing valuable insights and fostering a more engaging interaction with their personal data.

+This feature empowers users to make informed decisions regarding their mental well-being by recognizing correlations between mood fluctuations and external factors, ultimately contributing to a more holistic understanding of their emotional journey.
+The utilization of Chart.js aligns with the project's goal of delivering a user-friendly and visually compelling experience.

  Design Decisions